With Performance Monitoring, you can use attributes to segment performance data and focus on your app's performance in different real-world scenarios.

 After you click a trace name in the traces table (located at the bottom of

-Performance dashboard), you can click through
+Performance dashboard), you can drill down into

 - Filter by App version to view data about a past release or your latest release

 - Filter by Device to learn how older devices handle your app

 - Filter by Country to make sure your database location isn't affecting a specific region

 For even more powerful analysis based on attributes, export your performance data to BigQuery.